 Plaza de Cesar Chavez Park, 194 South Market St., San Jose

-The Day of the Dead inspired festival combines music, culture, tradition, food and art into a mezcla that tastes as good if not better than your abuelas capirotada.
-They look forward to hanging with you on October 20, 2018 to rock the dead, rattle your bones and shake the soul.
+The Day of the Dead inspired festival combines music, culture, tradition, food and art into a mezcla that tastes as good if not better than your abuela’s capirotada.
+They look forward to hanging with you to rock the dead, rattle your bones and shake the soul.

-On the main stage, enjoy music that is sure to put you into the muerto mood, cheer on your favorite Lucha Libre match, or watch in awe of local Chicano youth artists paint murals live at the festival, all while having home cooked authentic Comida Mexicana.
-There’s no food trucks here; they are old school con safos.
-Relax in their signature beer garden with a cold chela, brought to you by their favorite import Modelo.
+On the main stage, enjoy music that will surely put you into the muerto mood, cheer on your favorite Lucha Libre match, or watch in awe of local Chicano youth artists paint murals live at the festival, all while having home cooked authentic Comida Mexicana (no food trucks here, we are old school con safos).